About Dr. Gary Girod

 I moved to Orange County, California and worked as a researcher for nationally-syndicated columnist and demographer Joel Kotkin.
 I researched for articles and projects that were published in Newsweek, Reuters and most large news services.
 I decided that the job was not for me and returned home to Oregon.
 I worked as an MA in my father’s clinic while I saved up money for graduate school.

-In 2015 I was accepted into the University of Houston’s doctoral history program, where I am currently finishing my dissertation.
+In 2015 I was accepted into the University of Houston’s doctoral history program and graduated in Fall 2021.

 I fell in love with podcasting while working as a medical records technician and spending hours filing through charts.
 I listened to the entire History of Rome by Mike Duncan and was hooked on every word.
 In 2018 I looked for a French history podcast and found there were hardly any and those that did exist only covered small segments of French history.
 With more chutzpah than common sense, I decided to found the French History Podcast, which debuted January 17, 2019.

 I am also a creative writer and have published short stories since I was 18.
 I have published a dozen short stories in as many literary magazines.
 I have written drama, fantasy, science fiction, alternate history, horror, magical realism and much more.
 My debut novel The Maiden Voyage of New York City was published 15 May, 2020 by Brain Lag.
 Most recently my story was featured in the critically-acclaimed anthology The Light Between Stars.